-Trump nominates Kevin Warsh to replace Powell as fed chair
+Trump nominates Kevin Warsh to replace Powell as Fed chair

 Nomination comes as Trump heaps pressure on Powell to cut interest rates; Warsh to face challenging Senate confirmation.